-As at December 31, 2021, outstanding awards under the AOG Plan consisting of 1,410 share options and nil restricted share units had been granted to the Company's directors, officers, employees and consultants.
+As at December 31, 2022, outstanding awards under the AOG Plan consisting of 1,275 share options and nil restricted share units had been granted to the Company's directors, officers, employees and consultants.
 Each of the options vest in equal annual installments over a four-year period and will expire at the earlier of the tenth anniversary of the date of grant or the expiration of the AOG Plan.
 The grant price is the average of the highest and lowest quoted selling price on the grant date.
-In 2021 and 2020, there were no stock options granted.
+In 2022 and 2021, there were no stock options granted.
 Restricted share units vest in equal annual installments over a four-year period.
-In 2020, for the restricted share units issued in 2019, the board of AOG elected to accelerate the vesting to 100%.